hexundev/gLib2DMod/README.md

 This mod adds a couple of things and exposes some functions.

+## gLib2DExt

+Some functions to extend gLib2D, lets set a view matrix for scrolling and zooming.

 ## Changes to gLib2D

 - Added function to set blend modes